 The world is changing with or without us.

-From 33 to 175.
-That's how many zettabytes of data we will produce globally each year in 2025 compared to 2018.
+From 33 to 175 - that's how many zettabytes of data we will produce worldwide every year in 2025 compared to 2018.
 This is based on a current forecast from IDC's Global DataSphere Forecast, 2021-2025.
 That would be an increase of 530 percent in just seven years.
-There is currently no end in sight to this development, and no one can say where it will go.
+There is currently no end in sight to this development and no one can say where it will go.

 So the question we have to ask ourselves is how we deal with these volumes of data, make them usable, and act in a scalable manner in the process.
 However, the raw data as such does not offer any economic added value.
 It is therefore not surprising that over 80 percent of the data collected in Europe today is not used at all.